QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 <div class="row row-cols-md-2"><div>

+#### Classes

+Classes are made both of attributes and methods separated by a line.
+The name of the class must always start with an uppercase.

 #### Attributes

 Each attribute must have at least a name and a type.
 It may have a modifier and a default value.